 A/Prof James Sullivan's surgical interests include minimally invasive hip replacement via the direct anterior approach to the hip, bone conserving hip replacement, knee replacement and revision arthroplasty for failed hip and knee replacement, knee reconstruction and arthroscopy.

-He consults at Macquarie University, Norwest, the SAN and Parramatta.
+He consults at Macquarie University, Norwest, and the SAN.

 His current appointments are at:

 He studied medicine at the University of Sydney and graduated with honours in 1981.
 He undertook orthopaedic training on the Sydney Australian Orthopaedic Association Training Program and received his Fellowship of the Australasian College of Surgeons in Orthopaedics in 1989.
 Following this he completed the Johnson & Johnson Fellowship in Arthritis and Reconstructive Surgery at Harvard University, Brigham and Womens' Hospital, Boston, USA in 1989.

 In 2010 he completed a Masters in Higher Education in Medical Education at Macquarie University.